blacha/cogeotiff/README.md

 if (img.isTiled()) throw new Error('Tiff is not tiled');
 const tile = await img.getTile(2, 2); // Fetch a tile from a tiff x:2, y:2

-// Tiff tags can be access too img.value(TiffTag.GdalNoData); // "-9999"
+// Tiff tags can be directly accessed too img.value(TiffTag.GdalNoData); // "-9999"
-// or tag metadata can be accessed img.tags.get(TiffTag.GdalNoData);
+// or tag metadata can be fetched img.tags.get(TiffTag.GdalNoData);
+/**
+{
+  type: 'inline', // How the tag was read "inline" vs "lazy"
+  id: 42113, // Tag Id (@see TiffTag)
+  name: 'GdalNoData', // Tag Name
+  count: 6, // Number of values
+  value: '-9999',
+  dataType: 2, // Char
+  tagOffset: 194 // Bytes into the file where the tag was read.
+}
+*/
 ```

 ## Command Line Interface